btford/angular-hint-log/README.md

 5. AngularHintLog is ready to log messages!

   ```
-  hintLog.logMessage('##Module Name## Error message');
+  hintLog.logMessage('ModuleName', 'Error message', 1);
   ```

   This call adds a message to the AngularHintLog queue.
-The `##Module Name##` prefix is optional but will allow AngularHint to group the message with other messages from the same module.

 ## [License](LICENSE)